ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/get_backtrace.md

 Just as before, this prefix will launch a GDB session, now in `xterm` and run the launch file you requested with all the additional launch arguments defined.

-Once your server crashes, you’ll see a prompt like below, now in the `xterm` session.
+Once your server crashes, you'll see a prompt like below, now in the `xterm` session.
 At this point you can now get a backtrace.

 ```bash
 (gdb)